 In this series of blog posts – inspired by the recent Ciox Health, LLC v.
 Azar opinion – we previously discussed how Azar has adversely impacted the viability of many personal injury lawsuits by eliminating the ceiling on fees for medical records sent via third-party directive.
 This unintended yet inevitable effect has sent plaintiffs’ attorneys scrambling for solutions, and many have put their faith in the Final Rule of the 21st Century Cures Act.
-While the Final Rule will increase access to your clients’ electronic health information (EHI), it won’t decrease the fees that you’re charged for such access.
+While the Final Rule will increase access to electronic health information (EHI), it won’t necessarily decrease the fees charged for such access.

 The Final Rule was published on June 30, 2020.
 It prohibits “information blocking,” which is a practice that’s “likely to interfere with, prevent, or materially discourage access, exchange, or the use of electronic health information.”
 Surely, the practice of charging excessive fees for medical records that contain EHI should constitute information blocking under this broad definition.
 Indeed, the drafters recognized this possibility and addressed it by creating a Fees Exception.

 Specifically, the Fees Exception allows fees that are “reasonably related to the costs of providing the type of access” to the EHI that was requested (among other types of fees).
 On the other hand, the Fees Exception does not allow fees prohibited by 45 C.F.R. § 164.524(c)(4) – which authorizes only “reasonable, cost-based” fees – or fees “based in any part on the electronic access of an individual’s EHI by the individual, their personal representative, or another person or entity designated by the individual.”